learn-co-curriculum/node-http-headers/README.md

 # Setting http Headers

+## Objectives

+1. Describe how to read request headers
+2. Describe how to write response headers
+1. Refresh knowledge about Content-Type header
+1. Refresh knowledge about Content-Length header

 ## Overview

 Most of web developers are familiar with HTTP headers.
 They are part of the HTTP requests and responses.
 Simply put, they provide meta information about the request or response such as content type, content length, language, etc. Without headers, clients including browsers, will be clueless on what the content in the body of the response to expect.
 They need this meta data to render the content more intelligently.
 Similarly, without headers, servers will be left guessing what is the nature of the request and what is expected of the server in terms of the response.